-Petroleum activities are governed by the Canadian Petroleum Resources Act and the Canada Oil and Gas Operations Act.
+Petroleum activities under all three jurisdictional categories in the Northwest Territories are governed by the Canadian Petroleum Resources Act and the Canada Oil and Gas Operations Act.
 Regulations under the now-repealed Canada Oil and Gas Act still apply as long as they are consistent with the Canadian Petroleum Resources Act.

-4.4.2 Yukon Placer Mining Act
+4.4.2 Canada Mining Regulations